stuhood/cassandra-summit-demo/README.md

 2. Use Hadoop Streaming to add structure and insert into Cassandra
 > bin/load -input <in>

-3. Summarize data with Pig into HDFS
+3. Analyze data with Pig into HDFS
-> cat bin/summarize.pig | bin/summarize
+> cat bin/analyze.pig | bin/analyze

-4. Use Java MapReduce to store results back into Cassandra
+4. Use Java MapReduce to store summary results back into Cassandra
-> TODO
+> bin/summarize

 Dependencies:
 ----